 Now you know the individual phases that make lead management successful.
 But theory and the purchase of marketing automation software will not make your lead management successful.
 Rather, it takes a company-wide strategy to make your lead management successful.

-What makes successful lead management?
+What makes for successful lead management?

-Consistent processes and uniform strategies
+• Consistent processes and uniform strategies

 What makes for successful lead management?
 We are often asked this question.
 Because the number of leads doesn’t explode just because you’ve invested in marketing automation software.
 Nor is it because the marketing department locks itself away in a quiet closet and thinks up creative campaigns.
 No, the be-all and end-all of successful lead management is that it is seen as a company-wide philosophy or strategy and that campaigns are designed by various departments.
 This includes not only marketing and sales, but also colleagues from product management, production or the service department.
 Marketing is only the “executive force” that packs the input of the departments that are close to the customer into a creative framework and plays it out on the right channels.

-The right content at the right time
+• The right content at the right time

-Learn more about the topic here.
+You can find out more about this topic here.

 How does CRM software help with lead management?